-\Only people who identified as being bereaved by suicide were presented with this question.
-In addition, not all participants had yet completed the question) \\4 participants marked 'other' and 7 participants did not provide gender information.
+^{}Only people who identified as being bereaved by suicide were presented with this question.
+In addition, not all participants had yet reached this question in their participation.

+4 participants marked 'other' and 7 participants did not provide gender information.

 The findings and suggested explanations around closeness and the impact of suicide bereavement within farming families raise the question of how many participants were involved in farming.
-Figure 25 (farming status of target participants) identifies that 65% of the target group identified as farming.
-A further 11% of these males had previously farmed, with only 24% of target participants never having farmed.
-It was pleasing to see that of those target males currently farming, the Ripple Effect was able to engage with a spread of farming types (see Figure 26).
+Figure 25 (farming status of TARGET participants) identifies that 65% of the TARGET group identified as farming.
+A further 11% of these males had previously farmed, with only 24% of TARGET participants never having farmed.
+It was pleasing to see that of those TARGET males currently farming, the Ripple Effect was able to engage with a spread of farming types (see Figure 26).
 The four main farming types covered sheep, cattle, cropping and dairy farming.
 It is important to note that participants may have been involved in a mixed farming enterprise, comprising a combination of farming types.

-Figure 25: Summary of target group farming experience
+Figure 25: Summary of TARGET group farming experience

-Figure 26: Farming activity in target group
+Figure 26: Farming activity in TARGET group